kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 ### Goals

-- Add topology information to `VolumeSnapshotContent` objects via an immutable `AccessibleTopology` field.
+- Add topology information to `VolumeSnapshotContent` objects via an immutable `NodeAffinity` field.
 - Extend CSI spec to support optional topology fields in `CreateSnapshotRequest` and `CreateSnapshotResponse`.
-- Provide an out-of-tree scheduler plugin (in `kubernetes-sigs/scheduler-plugins`) that enforces topology compatibility when scheduling pods with PVCs that reference a snapshot as their data source, ensuring the scheduler only selects nodes whose topology is compatible with the snapshot's `AccessibleTopology`.
+- Provide an out-of-tree scheduler plugin (in `kubernetes-sigs/scheduler-plugins`) that enforces topology compatibility when scheduling pods with PVCs that reference a snapshot as their data source with `WaitForFirstConsumer` volume binding, ensuring the scheduler only selects nodes whose topology is compatible with the snapshot's `NodeAffinity`.
+- Ensure the external-provisioner intersects the snapshot's `NodeAffinity` with `StorageClass.AllowedTopologies` when provisioning volumes from snapshot data sources with `Immediate` volume binding mode.

 ### Non-Goals

 - Implementing cross region/AZ snapshot cloning functionality.
 - Add ability to modify any existing volume snapshot fields.
 - Modifying the in-tree kube-scheduler or adding snapshot CRD dependencies to core Kubernetes components.
-- Topology enforcement when restoring a snapshot to a PVC whose StorageClass uses `Immediate` volume binding mode (topology enforcement only applies to `WaitForFirstConsumer`).
 - Update existing snapshot objects with Topology information once feature is enabled.

 ## Proposal